 The Corinth baseball field offered PryorMorrow architects an opportunity to develop a collegiate-style athletic complex.
 The two-phase project began with a softball field, entry building and field house, all designed to incorporate a baseball field two years later.

-PryorMorrow worked with the City of Tupelo to jump-start revival of a declining neighborhood by replacing a blighted property with a high-concept yet accessible new restaurant and coffee shop.
+PryorMorrow worked with the City of Tupelo to jump-start revival of a declining neighborhood by replacing a blighted property with a high-concept yet accessible new restaurant.

 Gillom Sports Complex Renovation